|The shock of the sudden death of 21-year-old Vancouver Canucks defenseman Luc Bourdon swept through the draft combine on Thursday.

 - Mike G. Morreale Q & A –

-There was no let-up to the number of interviews for each of the 107 prospects at the Combine on Thursday.
-This process will continue, in fact, around the grueling medical and fitness testing beginning Friday.
+There was no let-up to the number of interviews for each of the 107 prospects at the combine on Thursday.
+This process will continue, in fact, around the gruelling medical and fitness testing beginning Friday.

 For some, the questioning is unbearable.